animind - Fotolia

 How are snapshot backups defined?

 In a traditional backup system, backup software and tapes create the ability to restore multiple points in time.
 This is a critical function of a backup system, as data corruption or other factors may require us to restore the system to a point in time other than the most recent backup.
 In a snapshot-based backup system, the snapshots provide this functionality.
-Multiple snapshots -- each created at different times -- are used to present multiple virtual views of the file system as they existed at different points in time.
+Multiple snapshots -- each created at different times -- are used to present multiple virtual views of the file system as it existed at different points in time.

 A snapshot backup system can place multiple copies of the data in multiple locations using replication.
-For example, operational recoveries may come from an on-site storage system that is physically different than the storage system being backed up, and disaster recoveries may come from an off-site storage system that receives a replication stream from the same system.
-This may be accomplished by having the primary storage system replicate to both systems, or having it replicate to the on-site storage system, and having that system replicate to the off-site storage system.
+For example, operational recoveries may come from an on-site storage system that is physically different than the storage system being backed up, and disaster recovery may come from an off-site storage system that receives a replication stream from the same system.
+This may be accomplished by having the primary storage system replicate to both systems or having it replicate to the on-site storage system and having that system replicate to the off-site secondary storage system.
 There are advantages and disadvantages to each approach.

 It's not acceptable simply to make a snapshot of the database and ask the crash recovery system of that database to make the image consistent during recovery.
 The snapshot must be created in a way that is supported by the database application.
-One example of this would be snapshot systems that integrate with Windows Volume Shadow Services (VSS), as it acts as an intermediary between a snapshot system and the applications that need to be placed in a consistent state.
+One example of this would be snapshot systems that integrate with Microsoft Volume Shadow Copy Service, as it acts as an intermediary between a snapshot system and the applications that need to be placed in a consistent state.
 Before considering any snapshot-based product as the core of your backup system, make sure the product has a good answer to this particular requirement.

 Make sure your snapshot backup product can scale

-The most important question for any backup administrator to answer every day is "Did the backups work?"
+The most important question for any backup administrator to answer every day is: Did the backups work?
 Larger shops may actually have a staff of operators watching backups as they are performed, and smaller shops may have a single person who checks last night's backups first thing in the morning.
 Either way, the monitoring functionality of the backup system must be able to answer this question quickly and efficiently.

 Reporting is slightly different, as it helps to understand backup trends over time.
 Are there certain volumes that have difficulty backing up on a regular basis?
 Is there enough capacity for snapshots and production data?
 Are there any snapshots that are taking up significantly more room than other snapshots?
 These questions are answered by the reporting functionality of the product.

 It's possible under certain circumstances to completely replace a backup system and all of its functionality with a snapshot-based system.
-Just make sure you think through all of the things that your backup system does for you today, and make sure that your new system can do those things as well.
+Just make sure you think through all of the things that your backup system does for you today, and make sure that your new system of snapshot backups can do those things as well.